-Deals with the after effects of the cold war and the rise of zombies.
+Deals with the after-effects of the cold war and the rise of zombies.

 “The Lost Treasure of John Augur”

 This adventure is set in the eighteenth century.
-Centering on the collaboration of a band of pirates and a lost treasure, this mystery is expected begin shipping this month.
+Centering on the collaboration of a band of pirates and a lost treasure, this mystery is expected to begin shipping this month.

-“The Mysterious Package Company provides unique and custom-made gifts delivered by mail, and wrapped in a hand-crafted experience unlike any other.
-Custom made crates, letters and telegrams from long-lost relatives, and seemingly innocuous newspaper clippings add a richness to the curious goods contained within.
+“The Mysterious Package Company provides unique and custom-made gifts delivered by mail and wrapped in a hand-crafted experience unlike any other.
+Custom-made crates, letters, and telegrams from long-lost relatives and seemingly innocuous newspaper clippings add a richness to the curious goods contained within.
 Each experience is uniquely tailored to each person.” -Mysterious Package Co.
 Facebook Page